ryusei-hayashi/eggman/README.md

 # EgGMAn
-- This repository is for Deploying [EgGMAn: Engine of Game Music Analysis](https://eggman.streamlit.app)
+- This repository is for Deploying [EgGMAn (Engine of Game Music Analysis)](https://eggman.streamlit.app)
 - EgGMAn searches for game music considering game-wise consistency and scene-wise individuality

 ## Usage